murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 2. If it works, then add you content little by little until you spot the thing that breaks.
     - I once just had to re-type the same text!
 Some weird character encoding  issue caused a YAML parsing error
 3. If this does not work, try running it on linux (docker or podman), as the error messages are clearer
+4. Finally, I once had to update and reinstall everything (R from chocolatey, RStudio, and rerun all the setup)

 ### Latex error